Research And Creation - Creative Residency for New Work by Rebecca Lazier

-This soaring off-ground multinational dance project has ignited remarkable new partnerships with vibrant Halifax artists and arts organizations.
-The coming together of people and ideas paired with the support of the National Arts Centre Creation Fund, Canada Council for the Arts, Arts Nova Scotia, and Communities Culture and Heritage creates a one-of-a-kind moment that allows Mocean Dance to collaborate, create, and produce in ways previously unimaginable.
+A new work in development, this soaring off-ground multinational dance project has ignited remarkable new partnerships with vibrant Halifax artists and arts organizations.
+The coming together of people and ideas, paired with the support of the National Arts Centre Creation Fund, Canada Council for the Arts, Arts Nova Scotia, and Communities Culture and Heritage, creates a one-of-a-kind moment that allows Mocean Dance to research and collaborate in ways previously unimaginable.

 About the Work

 How do we navigate constant change?
 Is there an ethos for living in precarity?
 These questions drive Everywhere the Edges, a performance installation of off-ground choreography performed within, on, under, around - and created simultaneously with - a voluminous Janet Echelman net sculpture.
 Activated and transformed by five outstanding dancers, the work is a synthesis of experimental dance, avant-garde circus, engineering, sound art, and public sculpture.
 Led by choreographer Rebecca Lazier, the project brings together the science and engineering of Echelman’s awe-inspiring sculptures with the human story of the creative team’s personal connections to the oceans and environment.

 Establishing performance and sculpture as equal partners, Everywhere the Edges highlights human connectivity and resilience during a time of unprecedented uncertainty.

 Visual artist and sculpture design Janet Echelman and Studio Echelman